Bun

 Homebrew users — To avoid conflicts with Homebrew, use brew upgrade bun instead.

-Scoop users — To avoid conflicts with Scoop, use scoop upgrade bun instead.
+Scoop users — To avoid conflicts with Scoop, use scoop update bun instead.

 Bun automatically releases an (untested) canary build on every commit to main.
 To upgrade to the latest canary build: